ngntrgduc/Dictionary-Look-Up/README.md

 - [ ] Options page
     - [ ] Custom 1st dictionary by changing order of URLs
     - [ ] Custom URLs to search not only for dictionary (general purpose, same as Vomnibar feature of Vimium, such as search video on Youtube,...)
-    - [ ] Custom delimiter (default is ,)...
+    - [ ] Custom delimiter (default is ,) but exclude space character, also check that delimiter is a single symbol (not character because it will conflict with English words)
     - [ ] Add option (checkbox) to remove "Tab to switch dictionary" behavior, maybe some people prefer the default behavior: press Tab to move to dictionary selection, and select it by mouse or navigation through arrow keys.
 Also, if there are lots of URLs, selecting options by using mouse will be easier
-    - [ ] Limit select options on popup?
+    - [ ] Limit select options on popup (with hard limit is 10 options)?
 There's no need for many options to appear on the popup.
+    - [ ] Option for Opening in background instead of foreground
 - [ ] Prevent searching when input too many characters.
 Opening too many tabs at once can cause lag on the user's device and potentially result in the IP being banned.
     - [ ] limit to 5 words?
-If it exceeds this limit, add a delay, or prevent opening more than 5 words (or a specific number of words, time delay, defined in the options page)
+If it exceeds this limit, add a delay (but bad for UX), or prevent opening more than 5 words (or a specific number of words defined in the options page), or just skip extra words, only search for first 5 words

 ### Done
 - [x] Search multiple words at once, using separator (`,`) ~~(user-defined)~~ (keep the extension simple)